Updated: Feb 8

 Students enjoyed the action-packed day.
-When asked about their favorite part, Freshman Max Lehman said, “The highlight of my day at the park was my team winning the volleyball game.”
+When asked about their favorite part, Freshman Max Lehmann said, “The highlight of my day at the park was my team winning the volleyball game.”

 At the park, the Freshmen were asked to write letters to their future selves, which will be opened before their graduation.
 This meaningful activity granted students an opportunity to reflect on their first week of high school and set goals for the years to come.

 Students then spent the morning soaking in the sun, playing fun games, and catching up with each other.
 For lunch, they were treated to classic Israeli food: shawarma, falafel, pita, hummus, and chicken, all of which they enjoyed.
 “Instead of providing us with pizza, the school ordered a delicious Israeli buffet-style meal,” said Miriam Cohen (9th).
 They also engaged in fun team bonding exercises such as bucket brigade, which turned into a huge water fight, cooling them down on a hot day.